josecolella/BusinessUnits-TreeVisualization/README.md

 # Business Units Tree Visualization

-A small web application to transform the **BusinessUnits.yml** that is exported from the Dynatrace Data Center RUM CAS to generate a tree visualization SVG for each of the applications.
+A small web application to transform the **Business Units** export that is exported from the Dynatrace Data Center RUM CAS to generate a tree visualization SVG for each of the applications.
 Used for documentation purposes.